Entenza House: Case Study Houses #8 and #9

 Charles Eames, who helped design Entenza's home, also designed his own house near Entenza's.
 On an adjacent piece of land, this home is now known as case study house #8, or the Eames House.
 At the time, Eames and other designers were experimenting with open floor plans that included “multi-purpose rooms” dividing “public and private spaces” as a means to adapt to the new ways the home was being used for leisure purposes at the time.
 Naturally being designed by the same people, the Eames House and Entenza House seem to balance each other out as they play with axes and planes in the design.
 The Eames house is “described as a revealed vertical space,” while the Entenza house is a “complementary concealed horizontal space.”

 The Eames House continues to be open for tours today, while the Entenza House remains a private residence with additions and renovations being made by each consequent owner.

-Placement on National Register of Historic Places
+Landmark designation

-The Entenza Home was entered in the National Register via the National Park Service Certification, and later officially registered on the National Register of Historic Places on May 28, 2013.
+The Entenza Home was registered on the National Register of Historic Places on May 28, 2013.
 It is classified as a domestic single dwelling private property, having the architectural classification of the “Modern” style.

-The Entenza House made the National Registry for a few reasons; the first being that it was a representation of residential housing during the postwar era.
+The house was added to the NRHP as a representation of residential housing during the postwar era.
 The house also showcases many of the architectural features associated with the Case Study House program as a whole, which was said to be the model for the new “modern home” at the time.
-It was also considered to be historically significant because it was the first steel frame project to be built in the Case Study program, with the Eames House (Case Study House #8) following suit.
+It was also listed as the first steel frame project to be built in the Case Study program, with the Eames House (Case Study House #8) following suit.